cs-uob/COMS20012/docs/labs/2026 Labs/Week 2 Lab.md

-## Setting up Wireshark IF you are using Vagrant
+## OPTION 1: Setting up Wireshark IF you are using Vagrant
 As you will be using Wireshark for this lab, let's learn how to setup Wireshark on Kali Linux inside Vagrant.

 **You can use your laptop (Linux system) (it is expected that you use Ubuntu for Desktops: http://www.ubuntu.com/ .)
 And VMware which is an open source on Linux systems.**